awsdocs/amazon-lex-developer-guide/doc_source/conversation-logs-s3.md

 Amazon Lex stores audio logs for your conversations in an S3 bucket\.

-You must provide a role and policy that enables Amazon Lex to write to the bucket\.
-For more information, see [Creating an IAM Role and Policies for Conversation Logs](conversation-logs-role-and-policy.md)\.

 **To access audio logs using the console**

 1. Open the Amazon Lex console [https://console\.aws\.amazon\.com/lex](https://console.aws.amazon.com/lex)\.